davidema79/students-exams-flyway-derby-mule/README.md

 In both branches the project structure is the same.
 This is a REST API Project implements a very simplified API that exposes university info about the students, the subjects, the professors and the exams.
 It **does not aim** to give you a full-featured API, but just an example about the usage of embedded Database and a simple way to create and populate it.

-### Structure
+### Common Structure
 It is a normal Mule project based on Maven, and use Api-Kit.
-In particular it contains:
 1. `src/main/api` package in which the API definition is contained
 1. `src/main/app` package in which the flow files are contained:
    * `api.xml` the entry-point;